Flow-of-Options: Diversified and Improved LLM Reasoning by Thinking Through Options: Limitations of the overall framework

 \section{Limitations of the overall framework}

-In this work, we proposed Flow-of-Options and an FoO-based agentic framework for the automation of ML tasks.
-Although our approach demonstrates improved performances on a range of tasks, we highlight some key limitations of our work here.
+In this section, we discuss some key limitations of our work.
 First, our approach assumes the existence of ``some'' metric that can be used to evaluate the options.
-In the event that the metric is not clearly defined, alternative evaluators, like LLMs, can be used as a proxy for evaluating outcomes and generating a corresponding reward \citep{gu2024survey}.
+In the event that the metric is not clearly defined, alternative evaluators, like LLMs, can be used as a proxy for evaluating the outcomes and generating a corresponding reward \cite{gu2024survey}.
 We also assume that the user provides some input data for each task (or it is obtained from a corresponding dataset or benchmark).
 If precise data is unavailable, connecting the LLM to data loading tools, can help provide the data necessary for our framework.

 Second, although our approach successfully generates more diverse options for solving different tasks, we still see some residual bias for Random Forest.
 In the future, we seek to improve the diversity of the option generations to ensure a more uniform distribution over a range of methods.
-We also note that although the intrinsic knowledge of LLMs contain several methods, the LLMs are not capable of identifying more novel approaches (e.g., ChemProp for TDC tasks), that we hope to rectify.
+We also note that although the intrinsic knowledge of LLMs contain several methods, the LLMs are not capable of identifying more novel approaches (e.g., ChemProp for TDC tasks), that we hope to rectify through external retrieval tools.

 Lastly, our approach currently naively samples walks and this results in some walks being re-sampled from one iteration to another, leading to repetition in the runs.
 In our future work, we seek to explore more sophisticated strategies for generating walks, such as tracking of already explored walks or updating the values to weight unexplored paths higher.